arkrow/PyMusicLooper/README.md

 pymusiclooper -i export-points --path "TRACK_NAME.wav" --brute-force

-# By default, the program filters the loop points to the top 50% (according to
+# By default, the program further filters the initial discovered loop points
-# internal criteria) of the discovered loops when there are many.
+# according to internal criteria when there are >=100 possible pairs.
-# If that is undesirable, it can be disabled using the `--disable-pruning` flag.
+# If that is undesirable, it can be disabled using the `--disable-pruning` flag, e.g.
 pymusiclooper -i export-points --path "TRACK_NAME.wav" --disable-pruning